 12th August 2008

 Schematics for the staccato controller, there are slight changes from the original schematics.
-I do not use a center tapped transformer and have removed the polarity switch.
+I do not use a centre tapped transformer and have removed the polarity switch.

 The secondary coil is wound and enamelled with 3 layers of varnish.